CodeYourFuture/CYF-PD/content/blocks/backlog-refinement-and-planning/readme.md

       2. Discuss the size/difficulty of the tickets

-      3. Considering the above, decide which tickets you believe you can deliver in the coming week.
+      3. Considering the above, decide which tickets you believe you can deliver in the coming sprint.

-      4. Identify which ticket you will want to demo next week.
+      4. Identify which ticket you will demo.
 ---